driessenslucas/researchproject/Thesis.md

 ### Background on Reinforcement Learning

-The challenge of Sim2Real transfer is pivotal in the deployment of autonomous systems, influencing applications ranging from robotic navigation to self-driving vehicles \hyperref[ref15]{[15]} \hyperref[ref16]{[16]}.
-Recent advancements in RL, such as the introduction of Proximal Policy Optimization \hyperref[ref3]{[3]} and Soft Actor-Critic algorithms \hyperref[ref23]{[23]}, have shown promise in various domains.
-However, the discrepancy between simulated and real environments, often referred to as the 'reality gap' \hyperref[ref14]{[14]}, poses a major hurdle.
+The challenge of Sim2Real transfer is pivotal in the deployment of autonomous systems, influencing applications ranging from robotic navigation to self-driving vehicles\hyperref[ref15]{[15]}\hyperref[ref16]{[16]}.
+Recent advancements in RL, such as the introduction of Proximal Policy Optimization\hyperref[ref3]{[3]} and Soft Actor-Critic algorithms\hyperref[ref23]{[23]}, have shown promise in various domains.
+However, the discrepancy between simulated and real environments, often referred to as the 'reality gap'\hyperref[ref14]{[14]}, poses a major hurdle.

 Several approaches have been proposed to bridge this gap.
-This involves training models on a variety of simulated environments with different parameters to improve their robustness \hyperref[ref4]{[4]}.
-Another promising technique is domain adaptation, which seeks to align the simulated and real-world data distributions \hyperref[ref5]{[5]}.
-Despite these advancements, challenges remain, particularly in ensuring the transferability of learned behaviors in complex, dynamic environments \hyperref[ref14]{[14]}.
+This involves training models on a variety of simulated environments with different parameters to improve their robustness\hyperref[ref4]{[4]}.
+Another promising technique is domain adaptation, which seeks to align the simulated and real-world data distributions\hyperref[ref5]{[5]}.
+Despite these advancements, challenges remain, particularly in ensuring the transferability of learned behaviors in complex, dynamic environments\hyperref[ref14]{[14]}.

 This thesis builds on these foundations by exploring the feasibility of transferring RL agents trained in a simulated maze environment to a real-world RC car setup.
-By leveraging the Double Deep Q-Network (DDQN) architecture, known for its reduced overestimation bias \hyperref[ref16]{[16]}, this study aims to enhance the reliability of Sim2Real transfer in maze navigation tasks.
+By leveraging the Double Deep Q-Network (DDQN) architecture, known for its reduced overestimation bias\hyperref[ref16]{[16]}, this study aims to enhance the reliability of Sim2Real transfer in maze navigation tasks.
 The chosen approach addresses the limitations of prior methods by integrating robust policy development and comprehensive sensor calibration, providing a novel contribution to the field.

 Reinforcement Learning (RL) employs a computational approach where agents learn to optimize their action sequences through trials and errors, engaging with their environment to maximize rewards over time.
-This learning framework is built upon the foundation of Markov Decision Processes (MDP) \hyperref[ref15]{[15]} , which includes:
+This learning framework is built upon the foundation of Markov Decision Processes (MDP)\hyperref[ref15]{[15]} , which includes:

 - **States ($S$)**: A definitive set of environmental conditions.
 - **Actions ($A$)**: A comprehensive set of possible actions for the agent.
 - **Transition Probabilities ($P(s_{t+1} | s_t, a_t)$)**: The likelihood of moving from state $s_t$ to state $s_{t+1}$ after the agent takes action $a_t$ at time $t$.
 - **Rewards ($R(s_t, a_t)$)**: The reward received when transitioning from state $s_t$ to state $s_{t+1}$ due to action $a_t$.

 The principles of Reinforcement Learning, particularly the dynamics of Markov Decision Processes involving states $S$, actions $A$, transition probabilities $P(s_{t+1} | s_t, a_t)$, and rewards $R(s_t, a_t)$, form the foundation of how agents learn from and interact with their environment to optimize decision-making over time.
 This understanding is crucial in the development of autonomous vehicles, improving navigational strategies, decision-making capabilities, and adaptation to real-time environmental changes.
 The seminal work by R.S.
 Sutton and A.G.
-Barto significantly elucidates these principles and complexities of RL algorithms \hyperref[ref15]{[15]}.
+Barto significantly elucidates these principles and complexities of RL algorithms\hyperref[ref15]{[15]}.

 <!-- TODO: Proof read these section (beckground on algorihtms)  starting from here also check references against new references-->
 ### Background on Double Deep Q-Network (DDQN)

 The Double Deep Q-Network (DDQN) is an enhancement of the Deep Q-Network (DQN), a pivotal algorithm in the field of deep reinforcement learning that integrates deep neural networks with Q-learning.
-DQN itself was a significant advancement as it demonstrated the capability to approximate the Q-value function, which represents the expected reward for taking an action in a given state, using high-capacity neural networks.
+DQN itself was a significant advancement as it demonstrated the capability to approximate the Q-value function, which represents the expected reward for taking an action in a given state, using high-capacity neural networks\hyperref[ref17]{[17]}\hyperref[ref18]{[18]}.

 #### Evolution from DQN to DDQN

 **DQN Challenges**: While DQN substantially improved the stability and performance of Q-learning, it was susceptible to significant overestimations of Q-values due to the noise inherent in the approximation of complex functions by deep neural networks.
 This overestimation could lead to suboptimal policies and slower convergence during training.

-**DDQN Solution**: Introduced by Hado van Hasselt et al., \hyperref[ref16]{[16]} DDQN addresses the overestimation problem of DQN by decoupling the action selection from the target Q-value generation—a technique termed "double learning."
+**DDQN Solution**: Introduced by Hado van Hasselt et al.,\hyperref[ref16]{[16]} DDQN addresses the overestimation problem of DQN by decoupling the action selection from the target Q-value generation—a technique termed "double learning."
 In traditional DQN, a single neural network is used both to select the best action and to evaluate its value.
 DDQN modifies this by employing two networks:

 - The **current network** determines the action with the highest Q-value for the current state.
 - A separate **target network**, which is a delayed copy of the current network, is used to estimate the Q-value of taking that action at the next state.